Zelenskyy, Trump express hope for trilateral talks with Putin to bring end to Russia-Ukraine war

 Trump is first holding one-on-one talks with Zelenskyy.
 The two are then scheduled to gather with European Commission President Ursula von der Leyen, French President Emmanuel Macron, British Prime Minister Keir Starmer, German Chancellor Friedrich Merz, Italian Premier Giorgia Meloni, Finnish President Alexander Stubb and NATO Secretary-General Mark Rutte.

-Trump said that he and Zelenskyy would be discussing potential security guarantees for Ukraine with the European leaders.

-“They want to give protection,” Trump said of European allies.
-“They feel very strongly about it and we’ll help them out with it.
-I think it’s very important.”

-The European leaders were left out of Trump’s summit with Russian President Vladimir Putin last Friday, and they want to safeguard Ukraine and the continent from any widening aggression from Moscow.
-Many arrived at the White House with the explicit goal of protecting Ukraine’s interests — a rare show of diplomatic force.
+The European leaders were left out of Trump's summit with Putin.
+They want to safeguard Ukraine and the continent from any widening aggression from Moscow.
+Many arrived at the White House with the explicit goal of protecting Ukraine's interests — a rare show of diplomatic force.

 By coming as a group, they hope to avoid debacles like Zelenskyy's February meeting in the Oval Office, where Trump chastised him for not showing enough gratitude for U.S. military aid.
 Trump and Zelenskyy were due to meet in the Oval Office before European leaders join them in the East Room for talks.